 Inside your masonry fireplace, there is an area called the smoke chamber, which is located above the firebox and at the base of the chimney flue.
 It is in this area that smoke gathers before it is exhausted up and out the chimney.
 To protect the integrity and efficiency of your fireplace:

 - The smoke chamber should be free of any gaps, cracks or jagged edges.

 - The corbelled areas of the smoke chamber should be coated with an insulating, high-temperature mortar to fill any gaps and smooth out any jagged edges.

 According to the National Fire Protection Association (NFPA), defective smoke chambers are the third leading cause of chimney-related house fires.
 Because the smoke chamber is a “high heat” area, any gaps, cracks or holes can allow excessive heat to attack any surrounding wood or combustibles.
 The jagged corbelling slows the draft and will provide more surface area for highly-combustible creosote and soot to form.

-HeatShield® Cerfractory Foam Smoke Chamber Sealant is an eco-friendly, high-temperature expandable foam product that is sprayed in the smoke chamber to seal holes, gaps, cracks and to smooth the jagged corbelled brick edges.
+We use a high-temperature cerfractory mortar repair is either hand parged or applied mechanically to seal holes, gaps, cracks and to smooth the jagged corbelled brick edges.
 It restores the integrity of your fireplace, but more importantly, increases the safety and efficiency of your fireplace.